isabella232/advertising-cloud.en/help/dsp/campaign-management/placements/placement-settings.md

    * To create a new pixel:
       1. Click **[!UICONTROL Create]**.
       1. Enter the following information:
          * **[!UICONTROL Pixel name]:** The pixel name; the maximum length is 500 characters.
-Use a name that will help you easily identify the pixel.
+Use a name that helps you easily identify the pixel.
          * **[!UICONTROL Pixel event fires on]:** The event that triggers the pixel to fire.
 The available events vary by ad type.
          * **[!UICONTROL Pixel type]:** Whether the pixel is an *[!UICONTROL IMG URL]* (1x1 pixel image file), *[!UICONTROL HTML]*, or *[!UICONTROL JavaScript URL]*.
          * **[!UICONTROL Pixel URL]:** The URL of the pixel image.